opencadc/docker-base/cadc-tomcat/README.md

 # base cadc-tomcat image

 Base image with Java (currently 8) and Tomcat (9) intended for deploying web services.
-The goal is for child images to
+The goal is for child images to simply add a war file to /usr/share/tomcat/webapps and leave the rest to runtime deployment.
+This image can be run as the user "tomcat" (see below).

 ## Expected deployment
 This tomcat instance is expected to have a proxy (HAproxy, apache, nginx) in front that performs